dieterich-lab/MiMB_JACUSA2_chapter/README.md

 ```
 $ srun snakemake --cores all visualize_pattern
 ```
-The output is a set of figures representing barplots for the produced patterns, in addition to the pattern scoring barplots and heatmap of NMF resulted matrices, The output can be found under "./output/analysis/label[WT_vs_KO]/pattern/viz/".
+The output is a set of figures representing barplots for the produced patterns, in addition to the pattern scoring barplots and heatmap of NMF resulting matrices, The output can be found under "./output/analysis/label[WT_vs_KO]/pattern/viz/".

 For the testing example, the scoring pattern will look like the following barplots.